Morpurgo's new topic is `Scavengers'. We will use this topic as the springboard to subjects across the curriculum.

 This unit of work is part of the International Primary Curriculum.
 This curriculum sets out very clearly what children will learn – the learning goals – in three different areas:

 1. The subjects of the curriculum – The learning goals for each of these subjects are at least as challenging as anything taught in the curriculum in your child’s own country.
 In many cases, the learning goals are more challenging.

 2. Personal development – The characteristics which will help children become more responsible, independent learners.

 3. International understanding – This will help children develop both a sense of the independence of their own country and culture and the interdependence between countries and cultures.

 Each unit of work is based around specific targets derived from the learning goals for one or more of the subjects.

-During this unit we will be focusing on Science, Technology and International.
+During this unit we will be focusing on History, Art and International.

 In International, we’ll be finding out:

-Teaching in a thematic way, the national curriculum requirements of english, maths, science, RE and music will be interwoven with our topic learning.
-In English we will be developing our persuasive writing as well as writing our 500 Word Story entries.
-In Numeracy, be exploring shape, multiplication, coordinates and time.
+Teaching in a thematic way, the national curriculum requirements of English, Maths, Science, RE and Music will be interwoven with our topic learning.
+In English we will imitating a poetic structure and looking at non fiction texts.
+In Numeracy, we will be exploring coordinates and time.
 During this term Year 4 will continue their French sessions, learning lots of new vocabulary through songs and games.
-We will also be finishing off our Sikhism topic during RE and learning ‘Lean on me’ during our music lessons.
+We will also be learning ‘Black Bird’ during our Music lessons.

 We already know the interest you take in your child’s work.
 If you can, please discuss with your child the work they have done as the term progresses and let them teach you.